 ….transience and other things

 Before I write about my old sketchbook, I would like to write briefly about something indicated in my last blog post.
 It was all about #WordlessWednesday.
 When I learned about this campaign by accident I thought it was a nice idea: once a week people from all over the world post a photo, tag it with a hashtag in the title, and then it appears on social media like Twitter or Instagram.
-Simple conditions: only your own photo, no blog text, a photo that speaks for itself or tells a story.
+Simple conditions: only your own photo, no blog text, and a photo that speaks for itself or tells a story.

 As much as I like the idea in general, I’m not sure if this works the way it should.
 So I’ll be posting photos to #WordlessWednesday for a few weeks and then see if it makes sense.

 Summer is here and with impressive temperatures.
 Time for a little vacation, time to prepare for my next exhibition, clean up my desk, and do other stuff.
 This also includes revamping my catalog.
-Some pages are already presented in a new look like key works, landscape paintings, or portrait paintings…..So I’m going to take a little break from posting as well.
+Some pages are already presented with a new look like key works, landscape paintings, or portrait paintings…..So I’m going to take a little break from posting as well.

 I can’t deny it, sometimes I act a bit strange, so in this case with the sketchbook.
 I bought it at a small flea market in Paris over 40 years ago.
 I noticed it immediately, saw that it was empty with good paper, and bought it.
 I still know today what it cost.
 This is because I ate a French onion soup in a small bistro immediately after visiting the flea market and it cost as much as the sketchbook – a few dollars.
-When I got home I took a closer look at the pad and saw that it was the finest Ingres paper, and it was made by Fabriano company, which means top quality to me.
+When I got home I took a closer look at the pad and saw that it was the finest Ingres paper.
+It was made by Fabriano company, which means top quality to me.
 So I never dared to use it.

 Some time ago, more than 40 years later, I realized that the book would soon be left unused anyway and I finally decided to use it for sketches and tiny graphics.
 Only 10-12 by now, because now I’m afraid of destroying the development, which has been quite satisfactory so far, with bad work.
 I hope it won’t be another 40 years before I dare to continue 🙂